College Preparatory School

 The students can choose the college preparatory curriculum from CBSE, Cambridge and IB.
 The programme focuses on college placement regardless of the curriculum the students opt.
 They study in an environment that is more in line with the college than in High School.
 Students are taught soft skills, communication skills (verbal & written) and experiential learning of working in organisations.

 This work study program prepares the students to become professionals and experienced employees as they enter the world of work.
-Right from handling the front office challenges, orienting parents, peer teaching, maintaining discipline in the dining hall to managing inventory in the school stores allow them to learn social behaviour, analytical, personal and
+Right from handling the front office challenges, orienting parents, peer teaching, maintaining discipline in the dining hall to managing inventory in the school stores allow them to learn social behaviour, analytical, personal and professional skills to effectively navigate and manage a range of situations that they may encounter in life and be productive during their free time.

 The career counselor provides guidance on how to link student’s strengths or circumvent their weaknesses to match their career goals.
 The students gather additional information about available college courses from the colleges & universities across the world that visit the school periodically.